-In Common Rail Direct Injection, commencement of combustion takes place directly into the main combustion chamber located in a cavity on the top of the piston crown.
+In Common Rail Direct Injection, the combustion takes place directly into the main combustion chamber located in a cavity above the piston crown.
 Today, manufacturers use CRDi technology to overcome some of the deficiencies of conventional diesel engines which were sluggish, noisy and poor in performance when implemented especially in passenger vehicles.

 Following is the schematic CRDi line diagram:

 The CRD-i technology works in tandem with the engine ECU which gets inputs from various sensors.
 It then calculates the precise quantity of fuel and timing of injection.
 The fuel system features components which are more intelligent in nature and controls them electrically / electronically.
 Additionally, the conventional injectors are replaced with more advanced, electrically operated, solenoid injectors.
 They open by an ECU signal, depending upon the variables such as engine speed, load, engine temperature etc.

 A Common Rail system uses a ‘common-for-all-cylinders’ fuel-rail or in simple words a 'fuel distribution pipe'.
 It maintains optimum residual fuel pressure and also acts as a shared fuel reservoir for all the injectors.
 In CRDi system, the fuel-rail constantly stores and supplies the fuel to the solenoid valve injectors at the required pressure.
 This is quite opposite to the fuel injection pump supplying diesel thru’ independent fuel lines to injectors in case of earlier generation (DI) design.